input-output-hk/marlowe/docs/tutorial-v2.0/introducing-marlowe.md

 ## Marlowe in action

 We are working on a production release of Marlowe on the Cardano blockchain later this year (2019).
-From today, you are able to explore Marlowe for yourself, either by downloading it and using the Haskell implementation directly, or by using the online Meadow simulation tool; these are both covered in subsequent tutorials.
+From today, you are able to explore Marlowe for yourself, either by downloading it and using the Haskell implementation directly, or by using the online Marlowe Playground simulation tool; these are both covered in subsequent tutorials.
 These will also cover the details of Marlowe, introduce a series of examples, look deeper into the tools for Marlowe.

 In the next six months we will be polishing the language design itself and developing a set of templates for popular financial instruments, as well as using formal logic tools to prove properties of Marlowe contracts, giving users the highest level of assurance that their contracts behave as intended.